minicp/website/source/learning_minicp/part_6.rst

 The objective is to implement the filtering algorithm described in [Regin94]_ to remove every impossible value for the `AllDifferent` constraint (this is called generalized arc consistency and is also known as domain consistency).
-More precisely, you must:

-* Implement the constraint `AllDifferentDC.java <https://github.com/minicp/minicp/blob/master/src/main/java/minicp/engine/constraints/AllDifferentDC.java>`_.
+Implement the constraint `AllDifferentDC.java <https://github.com/minicp/minicp/blob/master/src/main/java/minicp/engine/constraints/AllDifferentDC.java>`_.
-* Test your implementation in `AllDifferentDCTest.java. <https://github.com/minicp/minicp/blob/master/src/test/java/minicp/engine/constraints/AllDifferentDCTest.java>`_.

 Régin's algorithm is a four-step procedure that can be described with the following figure: